angro-kft/nav-connector/README.md

 Method to get taxpayer information by tax number.
 It resolves to an object containing taxpayerValidity and taxpayerData properties.
-Keep in mind these properties are returned from the NAV service optionally.
+Keep in mind the taxpayerData property is not returned by the NAV service if the tax number is non existent.

 ```js
 /**